About the Journal

 Green Energy Sources and Applications, Hybrid Electric Vehicles, Future Directions of Renewable Energy, Power Converters and Applications, Smart Grids, Power Systems, Control Systems, Signal Processing, Image Processing, Integrated Circuits and VLSI, Electro Magnetics, Embedded Systems, Robotics, Bioinformatics, Electrical Machines, Cloud Computing and Cyber Security, Databases and Data Mining, Data Science and Security, Soft Computing and Machine Learning, Wireless Networking and Security

-ITEECS is published online with a frequency of Four (4) issues a year in March, June, September and December from September 2022 onwards.
-Its first issue is released in September-2022.
+ITEECS is published online with a frequency of four (4) issues a year in March, June, September and December from September 2022 onwards.
+Its first issue was released in September 2022.

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Open-access articles are distributed under the terms and conditions of the Creative Commons Attribution (CC BY) license (https:// creativecommons.org/licenses/by/ 4.0/).

-The goal of this journal is to have indexed by Science Citation Index Expanded (SCIE) by Web of Science, Scopus, DOAJ, Ei Compendex etc. Currently, ITEECS is currently indexed in
+The goal of this journal is to be indexed by the Science Citation Index Expanded (SCIE) by Web of Science and Scopus.
+Currently, ITEECS is indexed in

-The ITEECS journal is an international peer reviewed journal, the articles submitted to this online journal will be peer-reviewed.
+The ITEECS journal is an international peer-reviewed journal.
+The articles submitted to this online journal will be peer-reviewed.
 The practice of peer review is to ensure that only good science is published.
 It is an objective process at the heart of good scholarly publishing and is carried out by all reputable scientific journals.
-Our referees play a vital role in maintaining the high standards ITEECS and all manuscripts are peer reviewed following the procedure outlined below.
+Our referees play a vital role in maintaining the high standards of ITEECS and all manuscripts are peer reviewed following the procedure outlined below.

 Initial manuscript evaluation

-The Editor first evaluates all manuscripts.
-Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar or English language, or are outside the aims and scope of the journal.
-Those that meet the minimum criteria are normally passed on to at least 2 experts for review.
+The Editor first evaluates all initially submitted manuscripts.
+Manuscripts rejected at this stage are insufficiently original, have serious scientific flaws, have poor grammar, plagiarism issues, or are outside the aims and scope of the journal.
+Those who meet the minimum criteria are normally passed on to at least two independent experts for review.

 Type of Peer Review

-ITEECS employs single blind reviewing, where the referees remain anonymous throughout the process.
+ITEECS employs a single blind reviewing process, where the referees remain anonymous throughout the process.
 Referees are assigned to the paper according to their expertise and our database is constantly being updated.

 Referee reports

-Referees are asked to evaluate whether the manuscript: - Is original - Is methodologically sound - Follows appropriate ethical guidelines - Has results which are clearly presented and support the conclusions - Correctly references previous relevant work.
+Referees are asked to evaluate whether the manuscript: (a) is original (b) is methodologically sound, (c) follows appropriate ethical guidelines, (d) has results that are clearly presented and support the conclusions, (e) correctly references the previous relevant work.
 Language correction is not part of the peer review process, but referees may, if so wish, suggest corrections to the manuscript.

 Final report